camayal/alignment2hdf5/README.md

-# fasta2hdf5
+# alignment2hdf5

-Simple converter for FASTA* alignments into HDF5 (Hierarchical Data Format) used in some downstream analyses in [ipyrad](https://github.com/dereneaton/ipyrad) and other software like [superBPP](https://github.com/eaton-lab/superbpp).
+Simple converter for FASTA and Nexus alignments into HDF5 (Hierarchical Data Format) used in some downstream analyses in [ipyrad](https://github.com/dereneaton/ipyrad) and other software like [superBPP](https://github.com/eaton-lab/superbpp).

-This converter can split the sequence in similar sized loci (using the parameter `nloci` and the number of loci wanted).
+This converter has several modes:

-*FASTA format with no line wrapping and exactly two lines per sequence.
+## 1. Convert multiple fasta files in a single folder into a hdf5 file.
 ### Usage as module:
 ```
-import fasta2hdf5
+import alignment2hdf5
-fasta2hdf5.convert("test/simple.fasta", nloci=7)
+alignment2hdf5.multiple_fastas_to_hdf5("./test/genes/*.FNA", output="./test/alignment.hdf5")
 ```

 ### Usage as CLI script: